uva-math/uva-math-code/undergraduate/degree_requirements.md

 {% include major_intake.md%}

 <ol>
-<li value="4">After the discussion, send the declaration advisor a major (or minor) declaration form for official approval, prefilled with the courses you discussed at your meeting.
+<li value="4">After the discussion with the advisor, send the declaration advisor a major (or minor) declaration form for official approval, prefilled with the courses you discussed at your meeting.
 Once admitted to the major/minor, you will be assigned to a new advisor in the department for ongoing advising  during course registration periods etc.
 </li>
 </ol>